EVERY YEAR HACKING AND ONLINE ATTACKS GETS WORSE

-Below are some FAQs about Hacks, Malware, Trojans and Infections.
+Below are some FAQs about Hacks, Malware, Trojans, and Infections.
 There are 10 basic reasons hackers will infect a website or computer network.
 We will offer some suggestions and common sense pro-active steps you can take to protect your assets.

 These types of hacks are quickly remedied by a reputable hosting provider who will clean out these malicious files and set your home or default document file to exclude all other files except the real or actual homepage.

-Personal online attack occurs when someone is fixated on taking a website or a network down for personal reasons.
-Whether you are the owner of a small business website or a have a huge corporate network such as Sony (Sony suffered a huge DOS or Denial of Service attack in 2014), this kind of attack is extremely frustrating to any business.
+A personal online attack occurs when someone is fixated on taking a website or a network down for personal reasons.
+Whether you are the owner of a small business website or a huge corporate network such as Sony (Sony suffered a huge DOS or Denial of Service attack in 2014), this kind of attack is extremely frustrating to any business.

-If this happens do not hesitate to reply with your own comments.
+If this happens, do not hesitate to reply with your own comments.
 And be polite.
 People know the difference between a person who a raving maniac and someone who is a reasonable individual.
-Also take a moment you read our article, Defending Against Damaging Blogs Targeting You.
+Also, take a moment you read our article, Defending Against Damaging Blogs Targeting You.

-Your hosting provider or web master can clean out the malicious files and set your home or default document file to exclude all other files except the real or actual homepage.
+Your hosting provider or webmaster can clean out the malicious files and set your home or default document file to exclude all other files except the real or actual homepage.

-Some warnings on Google or your website browser might include: This site may harm your computer or This website site may contain malware.
-In most cases there is some code running on your website that serves up spam thousands of spam pages filled with link to pages that have Google Ad codes or other advertising codes that pay the spammer(s) per page view or by clicks on the spam-filled pages.
+Some warnings on Google or your website browser might include: This site may harm your computer, or This website site may contain malware.
+In most cases, some code runs on your website that serves up spam thousands of spam pages filled with links to pages that have Google Ad codes or other advertising codes that pay the spammer(s) per page view or by clicks on the spam-filled pages.

 The best remedy is a complete website restore from an earlier period.
-(Hopefully you do regular backups) Otherwise you will need to have a web developer download your website files and database and perform a local analysis of your website.
+(Hopefully, you do regular backups) Otherwise, you will need to have a web developer download your website files and database and perform a local analysis of your website.
 Some other alternatives include signing up for a 3rd party security/ file cleaning service such as Sucuri.net or Sitelock.com.

-Other hackers or even nation states look to penetrate government and corporate networks in order to gain financial, technical, personal and other sensitive information.
-Unsuspecting person’s click a website link or email link resulting in an infection.
+Other hackers or even nation-states look to penetrate government and corporate networks to gain financial, technical, personal, and other sensitive information.
+Unsuspecting persons click a website link or email link resulting in an infection.

 If you suspect that you have been hacked, purchase a strong Anti-virus.
 I cannot recommend one product over another, but we use Avast Premier and Super Anti Spyware on our office computers.